StefanoPutelli/rayCastGame/README.md

 ## Configurations

-in the /conf folder you can find configurations for the terminal and the GUI.
+In the /conf folder you can find configurations for the terminal and the GUI.